jkreinb/ENPM661_Project3/README.md

 ## ENPM661 Project3

-Project demonstrating A* algorithm and visualizing the route using matlibplot
+Project demonstrating A* algorithm and visualizing the route using OpenCV

 ## Dependencies: